 Able to apply basic celestial navigation theory and practice to determine latitude and longitude at sea using a sextant and Nautical Almanac.

-1. Understand the terms and theory of Basic Celestial Navigation taught in this course and course text (Basic Celestial Navigation)
+1. Describe the terms and theory of Basic Celestial Navigation.

 2. Convert between standard time and zone time to GMT/UT in either direction.